Malcolm Butler

-Malcolm Terel Butler (born March 2, 1990) is an American former professional football player who was a cornerback for seven seasons in the National Football League (NFL).
-A two-time Super Bowl champion and 2015 Pro Bowl selection during his tenure with the New England Patriots, he is best known for his goal-line interception in the final seconds of Super Bowl XLIX, which prevented a go-ahead touchdown by the Seattle Seahawks and effectively ensured the Patriots' victory.
-It is regarded as one of the greatest plays in NFL history.
+Malcolm Terel Butler (born March 2, 1990) is an American former professional football cornerback who played in the National Football League (NFL) for seven seasons.
+Butler was signed as an undrafted free agent in 2014 by the New England Patriots, where he played his first four seasons.
+In his final three seasons, he was a member of the Tennessee Titans.

-Butler played college football for the West Alabama Tigers.
-He spent his first four NFL seasons with the Patriots, who signed him as an undrafted free agent in 2014.
-Butler was a member of the Tennessee Titans during his final three seasons.
+A two-time Super Bowl champion and Pro Bowl selection during his Patriots tenure, Butler is best known for his goal line interception in the final seconds of Super Bowl XLIX.
+His interception, which prevented a go-ahead touchdown and effectively ensured the Patriots' victory, is regarded as one of the greatest plays in NFL history.

 Early life

 Butler was born in Vicksburg, Mississippi, and has four siblings.
 He graduated from Vicksburg High School in 2009.
-As a senior, he averaged five tackles per game.
-Despite only playing football in his freshman and senior years at Vicksburg, Butler earned a scholarship to Hinds Community College in Raymond, Mississippi.
-He also participated in track and field at Vicksburg, competing in sprints and jumps.
-Butler had personal bests of 12.07 seconds in the 100-meter dash, 1.83 meters (6'0") in the high jump, and 6.92 meters (22'8.5") in the long jump.
+As a senior, Butler averaged five tackles per game.
+Despite only playing football in his freshman and senior years at Vicksburg, he earned a scholarship to Hinds Community College in Raymond, Mississippi.
+Butler also participated in track and field at Vicksburg, competing in sprints and jumps.
+He had personal bests of 12.07 seconds in the 100-meter dash, 1.83 meters (6'0") in the high jump, and 6.92 meters (22'8.5") in the long jump.

 College career

-In his 2009 freshman year at Hinds Community College, Butler recorded 22 tackles and an interception, but was kicked off the team after the fifth game of the season.
-He transferred to Alcorn State University before being invited back to Hinds Community College in 2011, and as a sophomore recorded 43 tackles, three interceptions, and 12 pass deflections.
+As a freshman at Hinds Community College in 2009, Butler recorded 22 tackles and an interception, but was kicked off the team after the fifth game of the season.
+He transferred to Alcorn State University before being invited back to Hinds Community College in 2011, and as a sophomore, Butler had 43 tackles, three interceptions, and 12 pass deflections.

 In 2012, Butler enrolled at the University of West Alabama, majoring in physical education.
 He started all 12 games that fall for the Division II Tigers.
-Butler finished the 2012 season with 49 tackles, 43 solo, five interceptions (including three in a game against West Georgia), and averaged a team-leading 29.8 yards per kickoff return.
+Butler finished the season with 49 tackles, 43 solo, five interceptions (including three in a game against West Georgia), and averaged a team-leading 29.8 yards per kickoff return.

 In 2013, Butler was named a Beyond Sports Network All-American after recording 45 tackles, two interceptions, and a blocked field goal, and averaging 27.9 yards on kickoff returns during the season.
 He played in the 2014 Medal of Honor Bowl, a postseason all-star game, registering a solo tackle and an interception.